Azure/FTALive-Sessions/content/resiliency/bcdr/readme.md

 ## Overview

 In this session you will learn about the different ways you can plan and implement business continuity and disaster recovery solutions using Azure.
-The main focus of the session will be Azure Site Recovery and Azure Backup, but we will also discuss general topics to help you create business continuity plans for your organization.
+The main focus of the session will be Azure Site Recovery and Azure Backup, but we will also discuss general topics to help you create a DR strategy and business continuity plans for your organization.

 ## Agenda

-- Motivation and Overview of BCDR Solutions in Azure

-Azure provides a large of tools for Business Continuity and Disaster Recovery.
-This is session will provide an overview of Backup Solutions as well as solutions for Disaster Recovery.
-It will also provide an insight on the process to decide and create some of the basic strategies for proper BCDR management.

 #### [Resiliency Overview](resiliency-overview.md)
 Let's start with the business requirements...
 What can we protect?